On the Efficiency of Random Permutation for ADMM and Coordinate Descent: Introduction

 where the augmented Lagrangian function

-The convergence of the direct extension of ADMM to multi-block case had been a long standing open question, until a counter-example was recently given in \cite{chen2014direct}.
-More specifically, \cite{chen2014direct} showed that even for the simplest scenario where the objective function is $0$ and the number of blocks is $3$, ADMM can be divergent for a certain choice of $A = [A_1, A_2, A_3]$.
-There are several proposals to overcome the drawback (see, e.g., \cite{he2012alternating,he2012convergence, hong2012linear, han2012note,chen2013convergence,he2013proximal,he2013full,deng2013parallel, lin2014convergence,hong2014block,cai2014direct,sun2014convergent,lin2014global,han2014augmented,li2014schur,li2015convergent,lin2015iteration}), but they either need to restrict the range of original problems being solved, add additional cost in each step of computation, or limit the stepsize in updating the Lagrange multipliers.
+The convergence of the direct extension of ADMM to multi-block case had been an open question, until a counter-example was recently given in Chen et al. \cite{chen2014direct}.
+More specifically, Chen et al. \cite{chen2014direct} showed that even for the simplest scenario where the objective function is $0$ and the number of blocks is $3$, ADMM can be divergent for a certain choice of $A = [A_1, A_2, A_3]$.
+There are several proposals to overcome the drawback (see, e.g., \cite{he2012alternating,he2012convergence, hong2012linear, han2012note,chen2013convergence,he2013proximal,he2013full,deng2013parallel, lin2014convergence,hong2014block,cai2014direct,sun2014convergent,lin2014global,han2014augmented,li2014schur,li2015convergent,lin2015iteration,deng2017parallel}), but they either need to restrict the range of original problems being solved, add additional cost in each step of computation, or limit the stepsize in updating the Lagrange multipliers.
 These solutions typically slow down the performance of ADMM for solving most practical problems.
-One may ask whether a ``minimal'' modification of cyclic multi-block ADMM \eqref{cyclic ADMM} can lead to convergence.
+Moreover, it is not clear how to compare the convergence speed of these algorithms as they typically contain different parameters.
+One may ask whether a ``minimal'' modification of cyclic multi-block ADMM \eqref{cyclic ADMM} can lead to convergence, and whether we can provide some convergence speed analysis that is easy to interpret.